Professor Leslie S. Smith: Research Home Page

 - Research Infrastructure

-I help organise a number of meetings within the Neuroinformatics area.
+I helped organise a number of meetings within the Neuroinformatics area.

-Jointly with Shih-Chii Liu, I'm organising a Special Session on Sound and Speech Interpretation in Real Environments at IJCNN 2015.
+- Jointly with Shih-Chii Liu, I organised a Special Session on Sound and Speech Interpretation in Real Environments at IJCNN 2015.

 Brain-Inspired Cognitive Systems 2010, published by Springer, Advances in experimental medicine and biology,